 The Developmental Projects core funds pilot projects chosen based on their innovation and translational value, and the need and potential of novel methods to advance OAIC projects

-Professor of Health Policy & Management at Boston University’s School of Public Health
+- Professor of Health Policy & Management, Boston University School of Public Health

 Dr. Jette’s is an internationally recognized expert in the measurement of function and disability.
 He has developed numerous instruments that assess function and disability and has published numerous articles on these topics in the rehabilitation, geriatrics, and public health literature.
 Dr. Jette’s current research interests include the measurement, epidemiology, and prevention of disability, and the development and dissemination of contemporary outcome measurement instruments to evaluate the quality of health care.